 – Worn electrical switches.

 Another possibility for wiring getting damaged is from a major redecoration or renovation project where the old existing wiring is disturbed.
 A small unnoticed problem that occurred during the original renovation may not manifest itself into a major hazard until months or years later.
 Existing wiring is best left alone in older houses.
 Like everything else in a house, wiring ages whether you use it or not.
 However this does not mean that you should replace every wire in your house after so many years.
-The wiring should last the life of the house as long as it is not disturbed and minor maintenance is performed every few years.
+The wiring should last the life of the house as long as it is not disturbed and minor maintenance such as tightening connections is performed every few years.

 Maintenance such as tightening all connections in the circuit breaker panel and at all switches and receptacles will help to prevent arcing and heat.
+It is required that you torque all electrical connections according to factory specifications.
+All wiring devices and electrical equipment are accompanied by installation instructions that mention the torquing requirements.
+Torquing is done with a torque wrench or a torque screwdriver depending on the device or equipment.

 Articles 210.12, 440.65, 550.25, and 406.4(D)(4) in the National Electrical Code pertain to the requirements for arc fault protection.
 Replacement receptacles must be tamper resistant arc fault receptacles.

-Dual Function circuit breakers and receptacles are available.
+Dual Function Circuit Breakers and receptacles are available.
 One dual function circuit breaker or receptacle is now capable of providing arc fault protection and ground fault protection.

 Homes with original aluminum wiring that was installed in the 1970’s should have already had steps taken to its wiring to prevent the excessive arcing that the old aluminum is known for.
 See my post on preventative measures for aluminum wiring by clicking here.